flox/flox/cli/catalog-api-v1/README.md

 $ cargo check -p catalog-api-v1
 ```

-Finally, remember to check-in the updated sources.
+Finally, remember to check in the updated sources.
 Mid-term updating the client library and proposing it as a PR will be done by automation.

 ## Debugging